whisthq/whist/main-webserver/docker/README.md

 ## Deploying the stack locally

-Before deploying `bash docker/local_deploy.sh`, it is necessary to save a `.env` file, which contains lines of the form `KEY=VALUE` specifiying environment variables that are used to configure the processes running inside of the containers.
+Before deploying `bash docker/local_deploy.sh`, it is necessary to save a `.env` file, which contains lines of the form `KEY=VALUE` specifying environment variables that are used to configure the processes running inside of the containers.
 Specifically, the following five environment variables must be set (`REDIS_URL` is ignored):

 - `CONFIG_DB_URL`
 - `POSTGRES_DB`